-Changes in this permit include new final effluent limits for Ammonia.
+Changes in this permit include the addition of final effluent limits for ammonia, a change from fecal coliform to E.coli testing, and the removal of temperature, dissolved oxygen, and nitrates plus nitrites monitoring.
 See Part VII of the Fact Sheet for further information regarding the addition and removal of effluent parameters.
 Special conditions were updated to include the reporting of Non-detects and bypass reporting requirements.